pqpxo/swakes_print/README.md

 - **Consumables** — save a URL to your label supplier for quick access
 - **Export** — download a zip of your full configuration (config, favourites, settings)
 - **System** — restart the label service from the browser
+- **Printer** — select your printer model, backend, and device address from the UI

 ### 📱 Mobile Friendly
 - Responsive layout with **Form / Preview tab switching** on small screens